 The theme of fifth-grade science is botany.
 The first main lesson block focuses on flowering plants and trees, including the stages of development from seed to leaf to flower to fruit and back to seed.
+The communication system represented by the mycorrhizal networks of trees is also covered.
 In the second block, students study the lower plants, which include algae, fungi, lichens, mosses, and ferns.
 During the farm visit, the children spend time observing and drawing plants and budding trees, including plants that we grow for food.
 The study of plants also includes the study of insects, especially the honeybee.

 The study of geology is taken up in sixth grade.
 Topics include the three rock types, important metals, the formation of crystals, and the theory of plate tectonics.
 The causes and consequences of volcanoes, earthquakes, and tsunamis are discussed.
 Emphasis is placed on the water cycle.
 The main lesson book includes drawings and diagrams of ecological phenomena.
-During the class trip to the farm, the students observe many types of rocks, and take a challenging spelunking trip.
+During the class trip to the farm, the students observe many types of rocks, and often take a challenging spelunking trip.

 Physics is introduced in the sixth-grade year with a phenomena-based approach, that is, careful observation of physical phenomena, which is central to the students' experience.
 Demonstrations are typically performed by the teacher, and the students are required to observe carefully and describe their observations in detail.
 On the following day, students recall, discuss, and inquire into their observations, gradually forming clear, robust concepts that are flexible enough for the students to refine and expand in subsequent years.
 Sixth grade topics typically include acoustics, optics, heat, static electricity, and magnetism.
+Beginnings of sex education are also often covered in 6th grade through the study of life cycles, with Douglas Gerwin's book Trailing Clouds of Glory: Essays on Human Sexuality as a teacher resource.

 Astronomy is studied in seventh grade in connection with its importance to the Renaissance.
 The arcs and circles described by the stars, the sun's daily course, and the phases of the moon are observed and explained.
 The class considers the history of astronomy, especially its development from a geocentric to a heliocentric view of the universe, and the biographies of astronomers, such as Copernicus and Kepler.
 A mid-winter class trip to the farm allows for splendid nakedeye observation of the heavens.
-(See section below on "The Farm.")
+(See section below on The Farm and Class Trips.)

-As the Seventh-grade students begin to be more inward, they have a main lesson block in human physiology, also a vital discipline for Renaissance artists.
+As the seventh-grade students begin to be more inward, they have a main lesson block in human physiology, also a vital discipline for Renaissance artists.
 Looking at the living body from the vantage point of health and human hygiene, the class covers such topics as the metabolic system, the organs of digestion, excretion, and reproduction, the respiratory and circulatory systems, the heart and lungs, the composition and circulation of the blood, and the immune system.
 Study includes the dynamic interplay of organs and functions throughout the body.
 The work with digestion focuses on rhythms of digestion, nourishment, and nutrition as well as stimulants and poisons.
 Drugs, sex, addictions, and eating disorders are also addressed.
 The main lesson book includes detailed compositions and diagrams.